 Turkana: linked in

-After a long drive from the county town Lodwar, it was late morning when we arrived Namoruputh Primary School.
-The school was close to the border with Uganda, which is lined by a ridge of high mountains on the horizon where rainclouds had gathered.
-Behind one classroom, a large satellite dish has been installed, surrounded by a makeshift fence of thorny branches, gathered from the bushes that punctuated the sandy ground.
+After a long drive from Lodwar town, it was late morning when we arrived Namoruputh Primary School.
+The school was close to the border with Uganda, marked by a ridge of high mountains on the horizon where rainclouds had gathered.
+Behind one classroom, a large satellite dish had been installed, surrounded by a makeshift fence of thorny branches, gathered from the bushes that punctuated the sandy ground.

 Inside the classroom, teacher Mwangangi began an unusual science lesson.
 He drew a diagram of a flower on the blackboard, but instead of telling the children the names of the parts of the flower, or handing out a textbook, he asked them to Google it.
 The children bent over their distinctive lime-coloured tablets, searching for images with the right information.
 Cecilia Akai, 13, raised her arm “Teacher, teacher,” she said.
 He gave her a chalk and she walked to the board, where she wrote ‘stigma’ on the correct part of the flower.
 After naming all the parts of the flower, Mwangangi asked the children to research their functions and they broke into groups, searching and discussing the results.

 It was a more interactive scene than traditional Kenyan primary school lessons and the children were obviously enthusiastic.
 “After the Internet was installed, I was able to learn many more things,” James Lokeny, 15, told me.
 “I can find out what’s happening now in Kenya and look at maps and videos.
-I’ve been able to learn more on topics like engineering and wildlife.
-Already my grades have improved.
+I’ve been able to learn more on topics like engineering and wildlife and my grades have improved.
 When I grow up, I would like to become an engineer because there are very few in this country.”
 Read the full story here…

 The next day, I was at a school back in Lodwar town.
 As classes finished, a group of boys ran out onto a sandy football pitch between the buidlings.
 There was a flash of colour beneath their pink school shirts, which some of them peeled off to reveal international football club shirts beneath.
 They ran up and down the pitch with tremendous energy, gesturing at each other.
 Finally, 13-year-old Ezra, wearing an Atletico Madrid t-shirt, got a clear shot at the goal.
 He lined it up and took the shot.
 The ball swerved past the goalkeeper and landed behind the goalpost, kicking up a small cloud of dust.
 Ezra threw up his arms in celebration.
 But there was little or no sound from the players, all of whom were fully or partially deaf.

 The story I was writing was one in a series about how UNICEF was bringing out-of-school children back to class.
 St Bernadette School for the Deaf provides education for children with hearing impairments.
 The children come from across Turkana County, including Kakuma refugee camp, where Ezra lived with his parents.
-He was found on the streets by a child protection officer from the Lutheran World Federation.
+He was found on the streets by a child protection officer from the Lutheran World Federation, a UNICEF partner.
 They soon realized that he was not a refugee.
 Ezra’s family came from the surrounding area and had moved to the camp in search of work.
 So LWF arranged for him to come back to school, paying his transport and boarding fees.

 Garissa: spreading the word

 After the sermon, I interviewed Sheikh Omar.
-“Today, I spoke to my congregation about preventing COVID-19 by taking the vaccine,” he said.
+“Today, I spoke to my congregation about preventing COVID-19,” he said.
 “I quoted one of the sayings of the Prophet Mohammad, who was asked by a follower whether he should tie his camel.
 He replied: ‘Trust in Allah but tie your camel.’
-In the same way, we should Trust in Allah but get vaccinated, wear our masks and wash our hands to keep ourselves protected.”
+In the same way, we should Trust in Allah but get vaccinated, wear masks and wash our hands.”

 Isak Abdi, 40, was one of the members of the congregation who was convinced.
 “I listened to today’s sermon by the imam and to the health official,” he said.
-“I have now made up my mind to go and take the COVID-19 vaccine.”
+“I have now made up my mind to go and get the COVID-19 vaccine.”
 Read the full story here…

 So our second year in Kenya was a definite improvement on the first, but still very much dominated by COVID-19.
 The arrival of vaccines was a literal and metaphorical shot in the arm that helped us start returning our lives to some kind of normality.
-Things continued to improve in our third year, with highlights including the world-famous Great Wildebeest Migration, as featured on countless wildlife documentaries.
-But that will be the subject of my next blog.
+Things continued to improve in our third year, with highlights including the world-famous great wildebeest migration, as featured on countless wildlife documentaries.
+But that will be the subject of my next blog post.